This post may contain affiliate links. Read the full disclosure

 If you are staying in beautiful Dubrovnik for a few days, be sure to take a Dubrovnik to Mostar day trip in that time!
 This is an incredible day trip not to be missed.

 During our time spent in Dubrovnik with kids over the European summer, we wanted to make good use of our location with a day trip to one of the neighbouring countries, and after a bit of research, we decided on a visit to the city of Mostar, in Bosnia and Herzegovina.
 With its unique history and picturesque town, it seemed like the perfect option!

 MOSTAR DAY TRIP FROM DUBROVNIK

 We researched a few different tours online and booked one that had great reviews and a reasonable price online while in Dubrovnik.
-Our day trip to Mostar from Dubrovnik was booked through Viator, which can find the tour here.
+Our day trip to Mostar from Dubrovnik was booked through Viator.

 There were many alternatives with a huge difference in price.
 This one had great feedback and high ratings which were important since we were travelling through Dubrovnik with kids.
 We wanted to be as comfortable as possible knowing it would be such a big day trip from Dubrovnik.

 Our Dubrovnik to Mostar Day Tour Experience

 For us, the pickup point was a short walk from where we were staying at our Dubrovnik Airbnb – House Verde.
 Our bus was a modern, clean, full-sized coach.

 When we got on the bus, we were pleasantly surprised to find age-appropriate car seats for our daughters, who were the only children on the tour that day.
 This was an extra peace of mind when travelling a long distance across borders.
 It meant we both had one of the kids in their child restraints beside us.

 To get to Mostar, there are two border crossings from Croatia into Bosnia and Herzegovina.
 This is due to one part of the coast belonging to Bosnia and Herzegovina, rather than Croatia, so you essentially pass between the 2 countries twice each over a relatively short distance.